 To create the look of a tree, start by staggering the stems at varying lengths and arranging them in a vertical line.
 It may be helpful to lay them out on the floor to get an idea of how it’s looking.

 There’s no right way to do this, but essentially you want to move the stems up or down creating the resemblance of a tree with one trunk.

 For reference, look at the photo below to see how the end of my stems ended up being spaced:

-Once you’re tree is looking the way you want, use electrical tape to secure them into place.
+Once your tree is looking the way you want, use electrical tape to secure them into place.

 It shouldn’t take much tape to secure the stems in place.
 You’ll want to use as little as possible because some of the tape will remain visible.
 But don’t worry, I’ve found that nobody notices it until after I’ve pointed it out.

 The next step is to find a container to put your tree in!
 I love the look of plants in woven baskets, so that is what I chose.
 (Checkout all of my favorite cute storage containers here!)